gschmutz/nosql-workshop/01-environment/Lightsail.md

 ![Alt Image Text](./images/lightsail-image-networking-add-firewall-rule.png "Lightsail Homepage")

+Your instance is now ready to use.
+Complete the post installation steps documented the [here](README.md).

 ## Stop an Instance

 To stop the instance, navigate to the instance overview and click on the drop-down menu and select **Stop**.